-The fruit vendor woke me up as she drove her van down Soi Rambuttri, calling out through a megaphone attached to the roof.
+The fruit vendor woke me up when she drove her van down Soi Rambuttri, calling out through a megaphone attached to the roof.
 The brush seller came after her on a motor tricycle with a putt-putt engine and hee-hawing horn.
 He had bottle brushes, paint brushes, wire brushes, flue brushes, and every size and every colour of sweeping brush.
 But no one was buying brushes that morning.

 The shopkeepers had rattled up the shutters a few hours before; the barmen had dragged the chairs and tables back onto the street.
 Travellers sat at a few of them with coffees, cigarettes and Lonely Planet guides; the rest were empty as yet.
 Tuk-tuk drivers were massing outside the guest houses, like reporters at the home of a shamed politician.